Does weak quasi-o-minimality behave better than weak o-minimality?

-\begin{TheoremI} Let $T$ be a complete first-order theory with infinite models in a language $L$. \begin{enumerate}[(i)] \item $T$ is weakly quasi-o-minimal if and only if it is weakly monotone. \item Weak monotonicity (weak quasi-o-minimality) of $T$ does not depend on the choice of an $L$-definable linear ordering. \end{enumerate} \end{TheoremI}
+\begin{TheoremI} Let $T$ be a complete first-order theory with infinite models. \begin{enumerate}[(i)] \item $T$ is weakly quasi-o-minimal\footnote{See Definition \ref{dfn_WQOM}.} if and only if $T$ is weakly monotone. \item Weak monotonicity (weak quasi-o-minimality) of $T$ does not depend on the choice of a definable linear order: if $T$ is weakly monotone with respect to one definable linear order, then it is so with respect to any other. \end{enumerate} \end{TheoremI}

-As a corollary we have that the binary structure of o-minimal and weakly o-minimal, and more generally weakly quasi-o-minimal theories is particularly simple; in the o-minimal case this was noted by Mekler and others in \cite{MRS}.

-\begin{CorollaryI} The theory of the full binary reduct of a model of a weakly quasi-o-minimal theory $T$ eliminates quantifiers. \end{CorollaryI}

-It is well known that weak o-minimality of a theory depends on the choice of order.
-By Theorem \ref{theorem 1}(ii) we know that it is not the case with weak quasi-o-minimality.
-Hence one may say that, from a general model theoretic viewpoint, weakly quasi-o-minimal theories are maybe more tame than weakly o-minimal ones.
-Their major imperfection lies in the cumbersome name; this is now fixed by Theorem \ref{theorem 1}(i).
+It is well known that the weak o-minimality of a theory depends on the choice of a definable linear order (see Example \ref{Example wom and orders}).
+By Theorem \ref {theorem 1}(ii) we know that this is not the case with weak quasi-o-minimality.
+Hence, the class of weakly quasi-o-minimal theories behaves better than the class of weakly o-minimal ones, viewed from at least one aspect.
+The main imperfection of that class lies in the cumbersome name; this is now fixed by Theorem \ref {theorem 1}(i).

-The paper is organized as follows.
-The first section contains preliminaries and some simple facts on weakly quasi-o-minimal theories.
-In Section 2 we introduce $\mathcal F$-monotone reducts and prove the elimination of quantifiers result.
-In Section 3 we prove Theorem 1.